Insights & Discussion

 2020 European Journal of Integrative Medicine Intranasal use of lavender and fennel decreases salivary cortisol levels and improves quality of sleep: A double-blind randomized clinical trial Polonini H, Mesquita D, Lanine J, Dijkers E, Gkinis S, Raposo NRB, et al.

-Randomised Controlled Trial Cortisol Fennel Seed Lavender
+Randomised Controlled Trial Cortisol Lavender Sleep

 The study included 45 participants divided into three groups: one group received a saline nasal spray (Group 1 CTRL), the second group received a 30% concentration of Pinetonina™ in a buffered vehicle as an intranasal spray (Group 2 P30), and the third group received a 50% concentration of the same (Group 3 P50).
 The sprays were used once daily before bedtime for three months.
 The study measured salivary cortisol levels both at the beginning and end of the trial and assessed subjects' quality of sleep, anxiety levels, perceived stress, and overall quality of life using self-reported questionnaires.